 1. Rest your limbs at Les Bains Couloubret

 After a day’s hiking up the Pyrenees peaks or a late night of wine and chats, these thermal baths will be a great tonic for weary, aching limbs.
-Sink neck-deep into the bubbling waters and feel your muscles loosen and tension melt away.
+Sink neck-deep into the bubbling waters and feel your muscles loosen and tension melt away like when you use Relaxthemuscle gadgets.
 With indoor and outdoor mountain-view pools, hydro-massage jets and a steam room, two hours in these baths (which is what an entrance ticket gets you) will simply fly by.
 To make your experience a full spa day, consider booking in for a massage or treatment too.

 Location: Promenade Paul Salette, 09110 Ax-les-Thermes, France